cgwire/kitsu/docs/getting-started-production/README.md

 to assign: characters, backgrounds, ... from the right part (3).

 When you pass over the asset, you can see a **+1** or **+10**.
-It's the number of time you add this asset.
+It's the number of times you add this asset.
 You can click as many times as you need on it.

 ![Breakdown add asset](../img/getting-started/breakdown_add_asset.png)

-You can now see the asset appearing on the middle part of the screen (2).
-Next to the name of the asset is the number of time it has been added.
-On this example, we have added 2 times the character asset Paul.
+You can now see the asset appearing in the middle part of the screen (2).
+Next to the name of the asset is the number of times it has been added.
+In this example, we have added two times the character asset Paul.

 If you add twice an asset by mistake, you have to go on the middle part of the screen, on your selection of assets for this shot (2).
 From there click on